nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 sender and a receiver.
 In bidirectional communication, either of the micro:bits can send and receive messages.
 This way, it becomes possible to create two-way protocols.
-In these protocols, when a computer sends a message, it waits for a certain response to its message.
+In these protocols, when a computer sends a message, it waits to receive a response to its message.

 !!! hint "Definition 2: _Ping_"
 	Ping is an example of a two-way protocol.
 It is widely used in